Skip to main content

 Supports: responsible gaming, account limits

-FunzCity is a sweepstakes casino rated 3.4/5 on CasinoRankr's Bayesian-weighted scale based on 216 rate-limited community votes (19% approval).
+FunzCity is a sweepstakes casino rated 3.4/5 on CasinoRankr's Bayesian-weighted scale based on 217 rate-limited community votes (18% approval).
 CasinoRankr's Bayesian formula (prior mean 4.0, prior weight 10) dampens casinos with small vote samples so rankings reflect sustained player sentiment, not a handful of early opinions.
 Community confidence label: High confidence.
 At least 200 votes.
 The label reflects vote volume, not payout safety, legality, or verified players.
 Verdict: Proceed with Caution.
-Welcome bonus: 125K FC + Wheel (source-backed).
+Welcome bonus: 125K FC (source-backed).
 Payout timing: Rules-based sweepstakes redemptions with review windows and payment verification, do not assume instant redemptions (source-backed).
 Pros: 1,750+-game lobby spans 16 named studios - unusually deep raw game count for the operator's size class.
 A1 Development LLC publicly identified with real Wyoming addresses on terms, privacy, AMOE, and regulatory paperwork.
 Multiple third-party sources list PayPal/card/gift-card/bank redemption rails, though operator-cashier confirmation should control because sources disagree.
 Cons: Illinois Gaming Board cease-and-desist dated February 4, 2026, active regulatory friction.
 15-state exclusion list is among the longest in the sweeps category we cover. $50 redemption minimum is on the high end vs Funrize at $25.
-Source: CasinoRankr, reviewed by HKGambler, verified 2026-04-21.
+Source: CasinoRankr, reviewed by HKGambler.

 What changed